Blizzard26/knxTools/Readme.md

 ```

 * "key" is the `TYPEKEY` used in the function ID to identify different Thing types.
 E.g. "L" for Lamp, "LD" for dimmable lamp, "R" for Rollershutter, etc.
-* "functionTypes" are the functions types in ETS they TYPEKEY may be used with.
+* "functionTypes" are the functions types in ETS the TYPEKEY may be used with.
 Note that the same TYPEKEY may be used with different function type.
-Also different Function types may be specified for one TYPEKEY.
+Also different function types may be specified for one TYPEKEY.
 The following values may be used for "functionTypes":
   * FT-0: Function Type "custom"
   * FT-1: Function Type "switchable light"
   * FT-6: Function Type "Dimmable Lamp"